Hedgehogues/cfe/README.md

 # cfe

+# NOTICE: this repo is supported.
+Please, use [ferret](https://github.com/MontFerret/ferret)

 *CFE is lightness, speed and parallels library for declarative parsing without build DOM tree*

 CFE is **C**ontext, **F**or-loop and **E**xtract.